revisor07/metrics-collector/README.md

 CREATE TABLE tbt like initialBrowserData;
 CREATE TABLE storageEstimate like initialBrowserData;
 CREATE TABLE fp like initialBrowserData;
-GRANT ALL PRIVILEGES ON data.* TO 'ubuntu'@'localhost';
-FLUSH PRIVILEGES;
 ```
 Install and setup Node.js and PM2
 ```